KuoWeiChen915/academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-My name is Kuo-Wei Chen, I received my BSc in Psychology at National Dong Hwa University in 2019.
-I am genuinely interested in using the computational approach to investigate human decision-making and its interplay with perception, attention, memory, and others.
-My undergraduate thesis focused on the influence of personality traits on the cognitive bias when individuals are making decisions under risk.
+My name is Kuo-Wei (Ricky) Chen, I received my BSc in Psychology at National Dong Hwa University in 2019.
+I am interested in using the computational approach to investigate human decision-making and its interplay with perception, attention, and memory.
+My undergraduate thesis focused on the influence of personality traits on the cognitive bias when individuals are making risky decisions.

-Recently I have been focusing on the influence of COVID-19 on mental health.
-In 2021, I published one paper about the trends of anxiety and the adoption of preventive measures for COVID-19 during the COVID outbreak at the Taiwan Journal of Public Health.
-In the long run, however, I am keen to build computational models that excel at explaining and predicting human behaviors in the complex real world.
+Recently, I have been focusing on the influence of COVID-19 on mental health.
+In 2021, I published a paper about the trends of anxiety and the adoption of preventive measures for COVID-19 during the COVID outbreak at the Taiwan Journal of Public Health.
+In the long run, however, I am aiming to build computational models that excel at explaining and predicting human behaviors in the complex real world.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Kuo-Wei Chen.pdf" "newtab" >}}CV{{< /staticref >}}.